 (envelope-from < firstname.lastname@example.org >)

-I have made bold the parts of the email header which shows it to be spoofed.
+I have made bold the parts of the email header, which shows it to be spoofed.
 What we’re looking for here is the IP address (the numbers in brackets).
 Once you have the IP address the email was sent from, you can then check it using a geolocation IP tool to identify the origin.
-Our servers are all based in Australia, so if it’s an IP address from a foreign country then it wasn’t sent from your own mail server.
+Our servers are all based in Australia, so if it’s an IP address from a foreign country, it wasn’t sent from your own mail server.

-What we’re trying to illustrate in the example header is that the email was first sent by someone with a Vietnamese IP address, which was then sent from a mail service in France into the inbox.
+We’re trying to illustrate in the example header that the email was first sent by someone with a Vietnamese IP address, which was then sent from a mail service in France into the inbox.
 In conclusion, the email was originally sent from someone else’s email address and not from the account it claims to be from.

-In cPanel, you can enable the ‘Apache SpamAssassin’ tool to help prevent scam emails from coming through.
+In cPanel, you can enable the ‘Apache SpamAssassin’ tool to help prevent spam emails from coming through.
 You can find and enable this under cPanel > Spam Filters.